misdoro/JavaNodeSwDoc/source/plugin-xsamsgen.rst

 **org.vamdc.xsams.XSAMSData** interface provides a handful of methods to add different branches to the XSAMS tree, getting them by known ID or iterating through all of them.
-For a full list of methods, consult the JavaDoc of the JAXB XSAMS library [XSAMSJavadoc]_.
+For a full list of methods, consult the JavaDoc of the JAXB XSAMS library [XSAMSJavaDoc]_.

 Notable are: